pmatulis/oasis/index.md

 Various aspects of the exercises are highlighted as a student's capacity to understand them deepens over time.
-Everyone engages in the same essential practice however. **However, all the instructions can be adapted according to the needs of each student.**
+Everyone engages in the same essential practice however. **All the instructions can be adapted according to the needs of each student.**

 For more information on the origins of these teachings see the [Tai Chi Nuances](https://taichinuances.com) website.